Unconstrained Facial Action Unit Detection via Latent Feature Domain: Related Work

 \subsection{Adversarial Domain Adaptation}

-Adversarial domain adaptation is prevailing for knowledge transfer, which is typically achieved by an adversarial loss with a domain discriminator to make the features of source and target domains indistinguishable~\cite{tzeng2015simultaneous,ganin2016domain,tzeng2017adversarial,rozantsev2018residual}.
+Adversarial domain adaptation is a prevailing way of transferring knowledge from a source domain to a target domain.

+One typical solution is to use an adversarial loss with a domain discriminator to make the features of source and target domains indistinguishable~\cite{tzeng2015simultaneous,ganin2016domain,tzeng2017adversarial,rozantsev2018residual}.
 Ganin et al.~\cite{ganin2016domain} proposed a Domain-Adversarial Neural Network (DANN) that is shared between domains to learn domain-invariant features.
 Instead of using a shared network, Tzeng et al.~\cite{tzeng2017adversarial} developed an Adversarial Discriminative Domain Adaptation (ADDA) method by pre-training a network on the source domain and further refining it on the target domain.
-It minimizes the adversarial loss between the fixed source-domain features and the trainable target-domain features.
+It minimizes the adversarial loss between the fixed source-domain feature and the trainable target-domain feature.
 Despite these methods being effective for domain adaptation, enforcing feature domain invariance is infeasible for AU detection.
 This is because AU-related information may be removed since AUs are often tangled with poses which can cause the domain gap.

-Another form of adversarial domain adaptation involves translating source images into target-style images.
-Recently, Zheng et al.~\cite{zheng2018t2net} presented a method for translating rendered images into the real image domain, with a regularization of identity mapping for real input images.
-However, style translation cannot reduce other domain gaps such as occlusion differences.
+Another form involves translating source images into target-style images.
+For example, Zheng et al.~\cite{zheng2018t2net} presented a method for translating rendered images into the real image domain, with a regularization of identity mapping for real input images.
+Recently, Wang et al.~\cite{wang2018personalized} utilized a generative adversarial network~\cite{goodfellow2014generative} to synthesize an image with similar appearance to the target image while retaining AU patterns of the source image, which is a pioneering work of AU detection via adversarial domain adaptation.
+However, the source and target images processed by this method have similar expressions and are both constrained images, in which only the image differences of AU patterns are considered.
+Besides, a few gaps between constrained and unconstrained domains like occlusion differences cannot be well resolved by style translation.